Epe, Lagos State: History

 Each time Uraka sets out for hunting, Peeta would ask if he was still going to Oko-Eepe.
 Eepe town derived its name from Oko-Eepe in the 15th century and some historians believed Peeta, Uraka's wife, must have played a vital role in the naming of Epe Town.
 Epe started expanding and in no time, some people settled at Areke or Aleke while others settled at the other side known as "Apakeji".
 Along the line, an Ijebu prince, son of the fifth Awujale of Ijebu-Ode, Obaloja left Ijebu-Ode and settled in Epe.
 He took the name Oloja and by 1790, Shagbafara was installed Oloja.
 As at 1810, Epe was fairly a large town.
 The town was relatively peaceful but had its own share of inter-tribal war.
 However, 1848 witnessed the Makun-Omi-Epe war.
 It was almost immediately after the end of Makun-Omi-Epe war that King Kosoko of Lagos sought refuge in Epe Land with over 1,500 followers.
 That was in December 1851, during the reign of Oloja Olumade.

 Kosoko was denied entry into Epe town but after a long plea, he was directed to Ijebu-Ode to obtain clearance and permission from Awujale Anikilaya.
 The Awujale consequently considered him as a mark of royalty and sent "Oja Ikale" as symbol of permission and caring to Oloja Olumade, asking him to grant Kosoko and his lieutenants’ asylum in Epe.
 Kosoko's stay in Epe was a subject of controversy.
 Some claimed that in his 11 years in Epe, he never had a house of his own, while others think otherwise.
-But whatever the case might have been, Kosoko's years in Epe changed the socio-cultural atmosphere of Epe town, because some of his followers to Epe town were mostly Muslims.
+But whatever the case might have been, Kosoko's years in Epe changed the socio-cultural atmosphere of Epe town, because some of his followers to Epe town were Muslims.

-Balogun Ajeniya, Oshodi Tapa, Balogun Agbaje, Disu Kujeniya, Braimoh Iyanda Oloko and Posu were some of the brave warriors who were in Epe with Kosoko.
+Balogun Ajeniya, Oshodi Tapa, Buraimoh Edu, Balogun Agbaje, Disu Kujeniya, Braimoh Iyanda Oloko and Posu were some of the brave warriors who were in Epe with Kosoko.
 Some of these chiefs converted to Islam.
 For example, Balogun Ajeniya, who later became a great promoter of Islam in Epe was one of them.
 These converts later formed a community under the leadership of Mallam Idris Saliu Gana, who happened to be an Imam in Lagos.
 This was responsible for the spread of Islam in Epe town to date.
 The term "Epe Onikurani" was as a result of the spread of Islam in Epe.
 In appreciation for the treatment accorded to him in Epe, Kosoko gave one of his daughters named Kusade to an Ijebu Chief, Adebawon of Idogun in marriage; Adenusi was the product of that marriage.